Savannah (yacht)

-Savannah is designed in a collaboration between De Voogt Naval Architects and CG Design.
+De Voogt Naval Architects and CG Design collaborated to design the vessel.

+The filming of The Woman in Cabin 10 (2025) took place on the yacht.

 Design

 The length of the yacht is 83.5 m and the beam is 12.5 m.
 The draught of Savannah is 3.95 m.
-The hull is steel, while the superstructure is made out of aluminium with teak laid decks.
+The hull is steel, while the superstructure is constructed from aluminium with teak-laid decks.
 The yacht is Lloyd's registered, issued in the Cayman Islands.

 Prizes

-At the 2016 Showboats Design Awards, Savannah won multiple prizes.
+At the 2016 Showboats Design Awards, Savannah won multiple prizes: